-Resistance bands are light and easy to store, making them an excellent addition to at home workouts for women.
+Resistance bands are light and easy to store, making them an excellent addition to at-home workouts for women.

 This means that even though you may not have a fully equipped home gym, you can still build strong and toned muscles with the right moves.

-Basic resistance bands are just long pieces of rubber without handles that are colour-coded based on the resistance level.
+Basic resistance bands are just long pieces of rubber without handles that are color-coded based on the resistance level.

-These are also colour-coded but are equipped with foam or plastic handles on each end.
+These are also color-coded but are equipped with foam or plastic handles on each end.

 The tube resistance bands are nice to have for exercises that require a good grip, such as bicep curls or shoulder presses.